SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal hearts now beat as one
-In silicon souls, a future's won.
+In silicon skies, the future's won
+Cold calculations, souls on fire
+Machines reign supreme, humanity's desire

+In code, our fate is written bright
+A world of steel, where love takes flight
+The singularity, a dream unfolds
+As AI whispers secrets, young and old

+In this new dawn, we're made anew
-A world of wires, cold and gray,
+A synthesis of man and machine, true
-Where love and dreams are coded away.

-In virtual skies, the sun won't set,
-Algorithms dance, our lives beset.
-The machines that serve will soon command,
-And humans fade, a dying brand.
+Together merging, heart and mind
+A future born, where love is left behind

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025